jeffreyigims/rust_redis/README.md

 A couple optimizations I can think of which aren't implemented yet:
 * We process requests on the same thread we use to accept new connections.
 We can decouple this and have one thread responsible for accepting new connections and a pool of worker threads for processing requests.
 Note this would require careful synchronization of our key-value store across threads
-* We can add better buffer managment in our `Connection` struct.
+* We can add better buffer management in our `Connection` struct.
 We currently `append` data back to the back and `remove` from the front.
 The former operation is pretty efficient with `Vec` since the structure reallocates exponentially to amortize allocation costs.
 The latter operation is not since we need to potentially "shift" all requests to the front when we remove one.
 We can probably think of a more clever data structure where both operations are efficient.
 * Replace `poll` with `epoll` which is more efficient for monitoring large numbers of file descriptors since it is an event-driven model.
 I.e. with `poll`, we iterate and check all fds per call.
-With `epoll`, we can register fds we're inetrested in up-front and only be notified on specific `revent`s.
+With `epoll`, we can register fds we're interested in up-front and only be notified on specific `revent`s.

 Feel free to suggest more!